 - Discuss and agree on reference architectures, such as for next-generation mobile networks and cloud, which are suitable for automotive-oriented use cases.

-A future where all connected vehicles can deliver the full benefits of big data spanning intelligent driving, improved safety, increased efficiency and greater reliability.
+A future where all connected vehicles can deliver the full benefits of big data enabling intelligent driving, improved safety, increased efficiency and greater reliability.

 - Aftermarket Consumer Electronics Vendors